chilly61/chilly61/README.md

 - ⚡ Fun fact: ...
 -->

-Machine Learning & Data enthusiast based in Kelowna, BC.
+I am Machine Learning & Data enthusiast based in Kelowna, BC.
 Open to opportunities in Data Science, Machine Learning, AI Engineering, and Full Stack Development.
+Currently work as an AI resident in Apziva, and responsible for AI section in the blockchain-financial project with my supervisor.

 ## 🛠 Technical Stack
 **Languages:** Python, SQL